roodriigoooo/Elastic-Search-with-sBERT-Model/README.md

 # 2. clone the repository

-# 3. Run searchapp.py
+# 3. Run the file searchapp.py

-However, for other client with Linux or Mac, there is a few changes in the starting of the elastic server, kindly do some search on google.
+However, for other client with Linux or Mac operating system, there is some few changes in the starting of the elastic server, kindly do some search on google.